 Miniature Schnauzer Temperament: What's Good About 'Em, What's Bad About 'Em

 Miniature Schnauzer Temperament, Personality, Behavior, Traits, and Characteristics, by Michele Welton.
-Copyright © 2000-2013
+Copyright © 2000-2018

 The Miniature Schnauzer loves his walks and needs a decent amount of exercise, but mostly he just wants to participate fully in the family.
-He makes an alert watchdog and may welcome strangers with enthusiasm or be a bit standoffish, even suspicious, if not well socialized.
+There should be people home during the day to play games with him.

 If you want a dog who...

 - Is conveniently-sized and a sturdy little athlete